frePPLe/frepple/contrib/django/README.txt

       python3 setup.py install

 - Install and configure the PostgreSQL database.
-  For a quick test run, you can also use the SQLite3 database bundled with Python.

 - Install the psycopg2 package to access PostgreSQL databases from Python.